cristinamunoz/pathoscope2_to_phyloseqObject/README.md

 # pathoscope2_to_phyloseqObject
-Scripts to output information from Pathoscope2 to create phyloseq object.
+Set of scripts to work outputs from pathoscope2 to a phyloseq object